 The 1792 silver center cent, one of the most famous of all pattern designs.
 This was apparently an attempt to make the one cent coin J4/P5

 smaller by using a silver plug to handle the bulk of the value 3/4 of a cent with the copper valued at 1/4 of a cent.
 The plug itself is conical in shape, and the planchets oriented, such that the wider side was used for the obverse.
-Judd describes these as having obliquely reeded edges but all the examples I have seen have normal vertical reeding.
+Judd describes these as having obliquely reeded edges but examples also have normal vertical reeding.

 1. Garrett Specimen.
 MS67 Brown PCGS.
 Peter Gschwend (Thomas L. Elder, 6/1908), lot 116, James W. Ellsworth (5/1923); John Work Garrett; Johns Hopkins University (Bowers and Ruddy, 3/1981), lot 2347; private collection, Simpson collection, illustrated below courtesy of PCGS.